tedmiston/notes/Zero to One/Zero to One.md

 ### Optimism vs. pessimism

-#### Indefinite pessimism
-- sees the future, but doesn't know what to do, so just reacts to it as it happens (ex. modern Europe)
+- **indefinite pessimism**: sees the future, but doesn't know what to do, so just reacts to it as it happens (ex. modern Europe)

-#### Definite pessimism
-- recognizes the future can be known, but is bleak (ex.
+- **definite pessimism**: recognizes the future can be known, but is bleak (ex.
 China)
 - China grows fast by "relentlessly copy[ing] what has already worked in the West"

-#### Definite optimism
-- future will be better than the present if we plan and work to achieve it
-- ex.
-Western world from 1600s --> 1960s
+- **definite optimism**: future will be better than the present if we plan and work to achieve it (ex.
+Western world from 1600s --> 1960s)
 - "Big plans for the future have become archaic curiousities."

-#### Indefinite optimism
-- future will be better but doesn't know how exactly, so he doesn't plan
-- ex.
-U.S. 1982 --> present
+- **indefinite optimism**: future will be better but doesn't know how exactly, so he doesn't plan (ex.
+U.S. 1982 --> present)
-- indefinite optimists work on optimizing existing things instead of building new ones ("the established path")
+- indefinite optimists work on optimizing existing things instead of building new ones (*"the established path"*)
 - TODO: insert paraphrased last paragraph from p69

 ### Other areas